Customers

 • Domain agnostic like Copilot that helps employees perform various work tasks like email creation or summarization, meeting scheduling, search-and-surface from personal documents and so on.

-• Domain-specific assistants like Atom that helps IT teams provide efficient IT support to employees.
-Atom has been configured to provide answers to frequently asked IT questions (so it’s an IT expert), guide employees through troubleshooting solutions, autonomously solve some issues like password resets end-to-end, and create requests on their behalf so a human agent can help them
+• Domain-specific assistants help IT teams provide efficient IT support to employees.
+You can configure them to provide answers to frequently asked IT questions (so it’s an IT expert), guide employees through troubleshooting solutions, solve some minor issues like password resets end-to-end, and create requests on their behalf so a human agent can help them

 As with most tech, AI Assistants are most effective when they are integrated with the other apps that you use so that they can leverage APIs to perform actions or pull data in other apps.
 For example, using Copilot to pull deal information from Salesforce so you can prepare for your meeting with a customer.